 To prevent future uprisings, the First Emperor ordered the confiscation of weapons and stored them in the capital.
 In order to prevent the resurgence of feudal lords, he also destroyed the walls and fortifications that had separated the previous six states.
 A national conscription was devised: every male between the ages of seventeen and sixty years was obliged to serve one year in the army.
 Qin aggrandizement was aided by frequent military expeditions pushing forward the frontiers in the north and south.
 To fend off barbarian intrusion (mainly against the Xiongnu in the north), the fortification walls built by the various warring states were connected to make a wall; this was an early precursor of the 5,000 kilometer long Great Wall of China built later during the Ming Dynasty.
 A number of public works projects, including canals and bridges, were also undertaken to consolidate and strengthen imperial rule.
 A lavish tomb for the emperor, complete with a Terracotta Army, was built near the capital Xianyang, a city half an hour from modern Xian.
 These activities required enormous levies of manpower and resources, not to mention repressive measures.

 Endless labor in the later years of the First Emperor's reign started to provoke widespread discontent.
-However, the emperor was able to maintain stability thanks to his tight grip on every aspect of the lives of the Chinese.
+In 210 BC, the First Emperor died on a journey through the empire.
+There is evidence suggests that the emperor was looking for an elixir of immortality.
+The cause of his death is still unknown.
+Through a series of uprisings and rebel alliances, Qin Dynasty was overthrown in 206 BC.
 Although the Qin Dynasty was short-lived, its legalist rule had a deep impact on later dynasties in China.
 The imperial system initiated during the Qin Dynasty set a pattern that was developed over the next two millennia.

 List of Qin Dynasty Emperors